About me

 My academic background includes the technology and engineering preparatory program; a Master's degree in Cognitive Science and a Bachelor's degree in Theoretical Philosophy – both degrees from Lund University.

+This education gives me insight into how people think, function, and interact.
 In practice, my expertise is problem-solving and design at the intersection of people and the digital.

 My competencies